mugich/readme-generator/test.md

   ## License
-  This project is licensed under Boost Software License 1.0 license
+  This project is licensed under MIT license

   ## Questions
-  if you have any questions about the repo, open an issue or contact me directly at .
+  if you have any questions about the repo, open an issue or contact me directly at dfsdf.
-  You can find more of my work at [](https://github.com//)
+  You can find more of my work at [dsfsdf](https://github.com/dsfsdf/)